united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/provisioning.md

 ## What are the limitations?

-Current limitations include the necessity for pre-configured systems for installation and linking to the Management Console.
+- Current limitations include the necessity for pre-configured systems for installation and linking to the Management Console.
 As of now, the Console doesn't support provisioning new systems directly.
+- Automated tests running on flatcar and RHEL are available, and it should work on other OS as well, but they are not officially supported.

 ## Where to get more information?

-- The [Get Started!](/docs/getstarted/installation/) guide assists you to set up the United Manufacturing Hub.
+- The [Get Started!](/docs/getstarted/) guide assists you to set up the United Manufacturing Hub.
 - Learn more about the [Data Infrastructure](/docs/architecture/data-infrastructure/).
 - Take a look at the [Device & Container Infrastructure](/docs/architecture/device--container-infrastructure/).